 Tamang Heritage Trail, the fifth day of the trek

-We reached the Bhotekoshni Nadi River Valley next to a suspension bridge, which was broken and unstable at one edge.
+We reached the Bhotekoshni Nadi River Valley next to a suspended bridge, which was broken and unstable at one edge.
 Rishi crossed it resolutely.
 I followed him slowly and holding a cable in my hand, while the torrent was whirling far below me, at a reasonable height.
 I finally crossed the bridge to the other side of the river and released my tension with a deep breath.

 Tamang Heritage Trail, the sixth day of the trek

-Short description: We descended from Briddhim village to Bhotekoshni Nadi Valley.
+Short Description: We descended from Briddhim village to Bhotekoshni Nadi Valley.
 After that, we went parallel with the valley down to Wangal hamlet and further down to the small town of Syabru Besi.

-While going up to the monastery, I heard a beautiful Tibetan music coming out from the courtyard of Lhasa Homestay.
+While going up to the monastery, I heard beautiful Tibetan music coming out from the courtyard of Lhasa Homestay.
 I entered the courtyard and sat next to a Tibetan woman.
 Her daughter, Karmo, offered me a Nepali tea and said it was her pleasure when I told her I had no money with me.
 Her father was a lama and he was building the monastery nearby.
-She worked at a shop in Kathmandu and came home to help her mother during the touristic season.
+She worked at a shop in Kathmandu and came home to help her mother during the tourist season.

 When we arrived in Kathmandu, a goat was getting off the roof of the bus, the so-called ‘tourist bus.’
-I retrieved my luggage at the hotel in Kathmandu, checked the expenses Rishi gave me on a piece of paper and asked him how much money he wanted for his time and work.
+I retrieved my luggage at the hotel in Kathmandu, checked the expenses Rishi gave me on a piece of paper, and asked him how much money he wanted for his time and work.
 “As we discussed on FB,” he answered.
 “We didn’t discuss this Rishi.
 On FB, you told me only the average price for a guide.
 We didn’t agree on it.
 In Kathmandu, when I asked how much you want, you said I shouldn’t pay you.”
 “That’s our culture … to refuse … blah blah blah.”
 Bullshit.

-Want to subscribe to my travel diaries?
-Just leave your email in the subscription form below and you’ll be notified when I publish a new travel diary.
+Want to subscribe to my travelogues?
+Just leave your email in the subscription form below, and you’ll be notified when I publish a new post.